 - ½ teaspoon ground black pepper (or to taste)

 - 1 tablespoon dried rosemary

 - Preheat oven to 350 degrees F.

-- In a large roasting pan or casserole dish, add chicken, potatoes, carrots, onion, garlic and olive oil.
+- In a large roasting pan or casserole dish, add chicken, potatoes, carrots (if using), onion, garlic and olive oil.
 Season with salt and pepper and toss to coat.

 - Place the pan in the oven and cook for 1 hour and 25 minutes until skin crispy and golden brown and potatoes are soft when pierced with a fork.

 - For crispier and more browned skin, turn the broiler on high and broil for 3-4 minutes until crispy.
 Be sure to keep a close eye on the broiler as things can burn very quickly.

 - Remove from oven and serve.